 Information on Running for Elective Offices

-The nomination period for this election is from July 13 to August 6, 2020 (or to August 12, 2020, if an incumbent of the seat does not file nomination documents).
-For write-in candidates, the nomination period is September 7 through October 20, 2020.
+The nomination period for prospective candidates to get on the ballot for this election is from July 18 to August 12, 2022 (or to August 17, 2022, for seats that an incumbent of the seat does not file nomination documents by the close of the August 12 deadline).
+For write-in candidates, the nomination period is September 12 through October 25, 2022.

 To make an in-person appointment to be issued or to submit nomination papers, please call the City Clerk's Office at (909) 625-9416 or email firstname.lastname@example.org.
-Appointments must be requested at least one day in advance (Monday appointments can be requested on the prior Thursday).
-When requesting an appointment, you will need to provide your full name and residential address (for eligibility verification), and the name(s) of those who will be attending the appointment (maximum of two individuals due to social distancing requirements).
-If a prospective candidate would like to have someone else be issued nomination documents on their behalf, that person must bring a statement, signed by the prospective candidate, authorizing them to do so on your behalf.
+Appointments must be requested at least one business day in advance (based on the City's business hours; e.g. Monday appointments can be requested on the prior Thursday).

-If you are feeling sick or running a temperature on the day of your appointment or have tested positive for COVID-19 in the past 30 days, please do not show up to your appointment and instead call to reschedule or request a remote appointment.
-As noted above, nomination documents can be issued to you by the City Clerk via email and U.S. Mail.
+If you are feeling sick or running a temperature on the day of your appointment or have tested positive for COVID-19 in the past 10 days, please do not show up to your appointment and instead call (909) 625-9416 to reschedule or request a remote appointment over Zoom or via telephone.
+Nomination documents can be issued to you by the City Clerk via email, and the nomination paper can be mailed to you via U.S. Mail.

-Those who do not wish to make an in-person appointment to file their nomination documents due to health concerns can contact the City Clerk to schedule an appointment for a remote meeting to complete the nomination filing process and mail in or drop off their nomination documents.
+All forms should be complete when requesting your appointment to file your nomination documents.
+Those who cannot make it to an in-person appointment to file their nomination documents due to health reasons can contact the City Clerk to schedule an appointment for a remote (zoom or telephone) meeting to complete the nomination filing process and mail in or drop off nomination documents.
 Please request such appointments at least one business day in advance (Monday appointments may be requested on the prior Thursday).
-Keep in mind the physical documents must be in the City Clerk's possession by the close of the nomination period.
+Keep in mind the original physical nomination paper must be in the City Clerk's possession by the close of the nomination period.

 Appointment Time Slots (both in-person and remote)